Faculty and Staff

 Timothy lives in Montgomery, Alabama with his wife Katrina, daughter Violet, son Evan, and two giant dogs.

-Assistant Professor of Music- Applied Flute
+Associate Professor of Music- Flute

 109F Smith Hall